Brian Epstein: Death

 At the time of Epstein's death, the Beatles were on a retreat with the Indian guru Maharishi Mahesh Yogi in Bangor in North Wales.
-Epstein had previously agreed to travel to Bangor after the August bank holiday.
+Epstein had agreed to travel to Bangor after the August bank holiday.
 The second of two shows by Jimi Hendrix at Epstein's Saville Theatre was cancelled on the evening of Epstein's death.

-Brown alleged in his memoir that he had once found a suicide note written by Epstein, which read in part: "This is all too much and I can't take it any more."
+Brown alleged in his memoir that he had found a suicide note written by Epstein, which read in part, "This is all too much and I can't take it any more".
 Brown had also found a will in which Epstein left his house and money to his mother and his brother, with Brown named as a minor beneficiary.
 When confronted with the notes, Epstein told Brown that he would be grateful if Brown did not tell anyone, and that he was sorry he had made Brown worry.
 Epstein explained that when he wrote the note and composed the will, he had simply taken one pill too many and that he had no intention of overdosing, promising to be more careful in the future.
 Brown later wrote that he wondered if he had done the right thing by not showing the note to Epstein's doctor, Norman Cowan, who would have stopped prescribing drugs.

 Epstein was buried in the Long Lane Jewish Cemetery in Aintree, Liverpool.
-The graveside service was held by Rabbi Norman Solomon, who said, disparagingly, that Epstein was "a symbol of the malaise of our generation."
+The graveside service was held by Rabbi Norman Solomon, who said, disparagingly, that Epstein was "a symbol of the malaise of our generation".

 The Beatles did not attend Epstein's funeral, both to allow his family some privacy and to avoid attracting fans and the media.
 According to Ellis, on the day before the funeral, George Harrison had given Nat Weiss, Epstein's good friend and confidant, a single chrysanthemum wrapped in a newspaper on behalf of all four Beatles, with instructions to place the flower on Brian's coffin as a final farewell.
 Weiss and Ellis, knowing that flowers are forbidden at Jewish funerals, discussed this dilemma while walking to the grave, where they observed two men beginning to shovel dirt onto the casket.
-Ellis later wrote: "Nat, who himself was Jewish, cast the newspaper package unopened onto Brian's coffin, where it was swiftly covered by earth."
+Ellis later wrote: "Nat, who himself was Jewish, cast the newspaper package unopened onto Brian's coffin, where it was swiftly covered by earth".

 A few weeks later, on 17 October, all four Beatles attended a memorial service for Epstein at the New London Synagogue in St John's Wood (near Abbey Road Studios), which was officiated by Rabbi Louis Jacobs.
-The Bee Gees' 1968 song "In the Summer of His Years" was written and recorded as a tribute to Epstein.